SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Don't like wine?
 You'll still find a ton of fun activities in wine country, including scenic hikes, delicious food, and both boutique and outlet shopping.

 It's easy to get here either by car or with a guided tour.
-I love recommending tours for those visiting for the first time, as you can sample as much as you want and leave the driving to someone else!
+I recommend half-day or full-day tours for those visiting San Francisco for the first time, as you can sample as much as you want and leave the driving to someone else!

 >> Find out more about visiting Napa Valley

-Silicon Valley is famous as it's home to several well-known technology companies.
-It's where you will find the headquarters of Facebook, Google, and Apple.
+Silicon Valley is the famous birthplace of several well-known technology companies.
+It's where you will find the headquarters of Meta (formerly Facebook), Google, and Apple.

 In recent years, it's become a hot spot for techie-loving travelers!

 Fisherman's Wharf is one of the most popular districts to visit in San Francisco.
-It's home to Pier 39, Ghirardelli Square, Hyde Street Pier, and the Aquarium of the Bay.
+It's home to Pier 39 and its resident sea lions, Ghirardelli Square, and the Aquarium of the Bay.

 It's one of our most touristy districts, but I always find something fun and new to do each time I visit.